Physical Activity Pie

 The types of activities can be, for example, uphill walking or climbing stairs, running, cross-country skiing, and water running.
 Fast racket games and running ball games, as well as aerobics, are group activities that improve endurance.

 Aerobic training develops cardiorespiratory endurance and promotes the health of the heart, circulation, and lungs.
-The balance of blood lipid and glucose improves, and physical activity also helps control weight.
+The balance of blood lipid and glucose improves, and physical activity also helps control the weight.

 Develop muscular strength and balance